 I was actually quite relieved when I heard this sermon, whose title I borrowed for the title of my blog post.
-My children attended a private Catholic school for several years.
+My children attended a private Catholic school for several years, back in the early 2000’s.
 One year someone introduced this “custom”.
 At the time my kids were in the lower grades which did not participate.
 I remember hearing about it and thinking it was a completely unnecessary thing.
 It didn’t sit well with me, but since my kids weren’t participating I basically ignored it then and for the next several years.
 Over the years it became something I heard about and started to think “well I guess there is no harm, it’s just a history lesson”.
 By the time my kids were old enough to participate I generally thought of it as a history lesson, but still had an uneasiness about it.
 At the time I had a new baby that never slept so, needless to say, I did no research.
 Also, I thought, at the time, the only reason I was uneasy was because we were required as parents to help provide some of the food.
 This was a burden and took extra time and money I didn’t have.
 When I listened to this sermon I realized that maybe all along my uneasiness was a gift from my guardian angel or the Holy Spirit.
-Thankfully, I think my oldest two only participated in it once or twice.
+Thankfully, I think my oldest two only participated in it once.

 I hope that you will take the time to listen to this 19 minute sermon.
 It is very educational.
 I will entice you by giving you a few facts learned from it: